 If you are considering an investment in private lending, then you should first decide what circle you want to be a part of.
 However, most people tend to opt for third-party lenders – specifically, hard money lenders.
 This is because they are usually the most reliable batch – and the interest rates are standardized.

 Hard money lenders tend to provide loans that go from 1 to 3 years – and interest rates that can go up to 12%, depending on the credit of the borrower.
-This is why a private lender would benefit greatly from offering private loans.
-Investing in private lending is a good way to make that money grow.
+This is why a private lender would benefit significantly from offering private loans.
+Investing in private lending is an excellent way to make that money grow.

 Helping clients through the buying and selling of houses is a constant component of a feng shui practitioner’s work.
-Check out how to sell a house using Feng Shui.
+Check out how to sell a home using Feng Shui.

 Pros and Cons of Investing in Private Lending